Pasta with Chickpeas (Pasta e Ceci)

 Notes

 Liquid ratio: 4 cups of water/broth is an estimate.
-You migh need to add or to reduce the amount of water according to the type of pasta and to your preference.
+You might need to add or reduce the amount of water according to the type of pasta and your preference.

-If you don’t have an immersion blender: scoop out about 1 and 1/2 cup of the chickpeas and some broth to a blender, puree until smooth and return it to the pot.
+If you don’t have an immersion blender: Scoop out about 1 1/2 cups of the chickpeas and some broth into a blender, puree until smooth, and return the mixture to the pot.

-Seasoning: I usually cook pasta e ceci with water, but If you prefer to use regular vegetable or chicken broth, keep in mind it might tastes quite salty on its own.
-It’s important to adjust the seasoning at the end and not at the beginning as you never really know how strong the salt from the broth is.
+Seasoning: I usually cook pasta e ceci with water, but if you prefer to use regular vegetable or chicken broth, keep in mind that it might taste quite salty on its own.
+It’s important to adjust the seasoning at the end rather than at the beginning, as you never really know how strong the salt from the broth is.

-Serve immediately: pasta e ceci is best served immediately; as it sits, the pasta soaks up the liquid.
-If the soup gets too thick, you can thin it with a bit of broth or water
+Serve immediately: pasta e ceci is best served immediately; the pasta soaks up the liquid as it sits.
+You can thin the soup with broth or water if it gets too thick.

-Freezable: the chickpea soup can be frozen, without the pasta, for up to 3 months.
-Defrost the soup in the refrigerator for 12 hours and then reheat it on the stovetop over medium heat until simmering, add the pasta, and cook until the pasta is ready.
+Freezable: The chickpea soup can be frozen without the pasta for up to 3 months.
+Defrost the soup in the refrigerator for 12 hours, then reheat it on the stovetop over medium heat until simmering.
+Add the pasta, and cook until the pasta is ready.

 Nutrition